supremeimposter/My-Vault/GATE-LOG.md

 **November 24, 2023** Spend time on the basics, build the context with better understanding.
 It is worth the time.

 **November 30, 2023** Respecting a teacher is different from blindly following him/her.

+**January 3, 2024** You are not writing a book.
+You did not do any post-doc.
+Just make clear notes that you can understand well.
+Do not worry about making a digital garden.
+You have a lot of things to worry about.